Testosterone a Controlled Substance: Why?

-The original purpose of the Controlled Substances Act was to provide more strict legislation related to the prescription and distribution of drugs that are principally psychoactive and which are abused exclusively by virtue and because of their psychoactive (mind-altering) effects.
+The original purpose of the Controlled Substances Act, which was passed in 1970, was to provide more strict legislation related to the prescription and distribution of drugs that are principally psychoactive and which are abused exclusively by virtue and because of their psychoactive (mind-altering) effects.
+Anabolic steroids were NOT categorized as controlled substances when the Act was passed in 1970 and were only included in 1990 despite little new information about them being learned.
 Though anabolic steroids are sometimes abused (as are many other drugs that are not controlled substances), they are not abused for their psychoactive effects.
 Psychoactive drugs include narcotics, hallucinogens, stimulants, and depressants.

 Medical Evidence: Little Presented at Congressional Hearings

 Between the Senate and House of Representatives hearings that led to the Anabolic Steroid Act of 1990 there’s about 500 pages of testimony of which only 50 or so deal with the medical evidence.
 In those days no randomized controlled studies existed on anabolic steroids, and back then and as is still the case today, there were no long-terms studies to guide any decision-making.
 The only evidence available were “expert opinion” and case studies, which are considered the two lowest levels of evidence when judging medical information.